ghhwer/terraform-deployer/README.md

 make build
 ```

 To use the Terraform Deployer tool, follow these steps:
 - Create the docker-compose.yaml file with the appropriate configuration, as described above.
 - Create the .envfile.json and .envsecrets.json files with the required parameters and secrets, as described above.
 - Open a terminal or command prompt and navigate to the directory where the docker-compose.yaml file is located.
 - Run the following command to start the deployment:

 ``` bash
 docker-compose up
 ```

+The Terraform Deployer tool will read the configuration files and initiate the deployment process based on the provided parameters.

+# License
+This project is licensed under the MIT License.

+# Contributions
+Contributions are welcome!
+If you encounter any issues or have suggestions for improvements, please create an issue or submit a pull request on the GitHub repository.